Scott Snibbe is a new media artist, author, and host of the How to Train a Happy Mind meditation podcast.

 Björk: Biophilia (2011), was the world’s first app album created in collaboration with Björk and other artists and engineers, and the first app acquired for New York MoMA’s permanent art collection.

-Snibbe has been a Tibetan Buddhist practitioner for 25 years and dedicates much of his time to teaching meditation via A Skeptic’s Path to Enlightenment, a nonprofit he co-founded that offers secular Buddhist meditation classes, and a weekly podcast featuring conversations with Buddhist practitioners and scholars.
+Snibbe has been a Tibetan Buddhist practitioner for 25 years and dedicates much of his time to teaching meditation via A Skeptic’s Path to Enlightenment, a nonprofit offering secular Buddhist meditation classes, and the weekly How to Train a Happy Mind podcast.
+His book on meditation, How to Train a Happy Mind, was published in 2024 and features a foreword by His Holiness the Dalai Lama.